fonnesbeck/Bios6301/README.md

 ## Grading

-Students will be assessed on 4-5 assignments (40% of grade) and a final exam (60% of grade).
+Students will be assessed on 4-5 assignments (50% of grade) and a final exam (50% of grade).

+## Assignments

+Assignments may be submitted in LaTeX, Sweave, or any markup format that allows for easy conversion to LaTeX (*e.g.* MultiMarkdown, reStructuredText).
+Assignments submitted in word processor file formats, including Microsoft Word, will not be accepted.
+Hand-written assignments (including scanned documents) are also not permitted.

+All assignments will be submitted electronically, via students' private GitHub repositories.
+Instructions on how to set up and use GitHub accounts will be provided.